 Often, we hear the term ‘mobile homes’ used interchangeably with ‘manufactured homes’ when in reality these are distinct concepts.
 Key factors that differentiate these terms include the date they were built, the enactment of the HUD code, and overall consumer perceptions.
-Let’s dial in the differences to provide a clearer understanding of the difference between mobile homes and manufactured homes.
+Let’s dial in the differences to provide a clearer understanding of the difference between mobile and manufactured homes.

 Date of Build Matters – HUD Code Enactment

 In 1976, the industry stepped back in and enacted the HUD code.
-This sets the foundation for the official difference between mobile homes and manufactured homes.
+This sets the foundation for the official difference between mobile and manufactured homes.
 Purely from a date standpoint, the term ‘mobile home’ is only appropriate if the structure was built before July 15, 1976.
 If the home was built after July 15, 1976, the correct term should be ‘manufactured home’.

 The HUD code established federal standards for the building of manufactured housing.
 It involved regulating the construction and quality of all aspects of building a manufactured house, including: